Stratovolcano: Volcanic gas

 As a volcano forms, several different gases mix with magma in the volcanic chamber.
 During an eruption the gases are then released into the atmosphere which can lead to toxic human exposure.
 The most abundant of these gases is H_{2}O (water) followed by CO_{2} (carbon dioxide), SO_{2} (sulfur dioxide), H_{2}S (hydrogen sulfide), and HF (hydrogen fluoride).
 If at concentrations of more than 3% in the air, when breathed in CO_{2} can cause dizziness and difficulty breathing.
 At more than 15% concentration CO_{2} causes death.
 CO_{2} can settle into depressions in the land, leading to deadly, odorless pockets of gas.
-SO_{2} classified as a respiratory, skin, and eye irritant if come into contact with.
+SO_{2} classified as a respiratory, skin, and eye irritant.
 It is known for its pungent egg smell and role in ozone depletion and has the potential to cause acid rain downwind of an eruption.
 H_{2}S has an even stronger odor than SO_{2} as well as being even more toxic.
 Exposure for less than an hour at concentrations of over 500 ppm causes death.
 HF and similar species can coat ash particles and once deposited can poison soil and water.
 Gases are also emitted during volcanic degassing, which is a passive release of gas during periods of dormancy.